Sign In Register

 Healthcare Facilities302

-Redland has an average annual temperature of 65°F (18°C).
+Redland enjoys a temperate climate with an average annual temperature of 65°F (18°C).
 Winters average 47°F in January while summers reach 81°F in July.
-Annual precipitation is 50.0 inches.
-The area enjoys 301 sunny days per year.
+The area gets 301 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 50.0 inches (wetter than the 38-inch national average).
 Air quality is rated Good with a median AQI of 42.
+The city sits at an elevation of 310 feet.

 Temperature